NethServer/docs/developer-manual/en/development_process.rst

 ^^^^^^^^

 The *packager* pulls changes from SCM and build the package.
-He/she puts the package in testing repository.
-Change state to ON_QA.
+He/she puts the package in testing repository then changes state to ON_QA.
+An issue in QA state should also report the name and release of packages in testing repository.
+The packager should also take care to write a test case (or ask to a developer), if the test case is missing.

 When the package is VERIFIED from the QA team, packager will tag the package, build the tagged release and upload to updates/base repository.
 Verify yum update works fine then push the tagged changelog in SCM.

 Finally he/she sets state to CLOSED leaving  resolution field blank.

 QA team member